bard/emacs-run-command/README.md

 ### Enabling and disabling depending on context

-To disable a command in certain circumstances, set `:enable` to `nil`.
-To disable an entire recipe, just make it return `nil`.
+To disable a command in certain circumstances, return `nil` in its place.

 For example, you want to enable a command only when the current buffer is visiting an executable file: